MHickey2/Wannabe-Healthy/README.md

 <br/>

 ### 1. The Business Goals of the Website: <a name="businessgoals"></a>
-- No commercial goals, but the site's goal is to to provide a resource for those seeking to improve their health and learn about health topics.
+No commercial goals, but the site's goal is to to provide a resource for those seeking to improve their health and learn more about various health topics.

   <br/>

 ### 2. The Target Customer: <a name="targetcustomer"></a>

-Anyone with the desire to improve their health.
+- Anyone with the desire to improve their health.
-Anyone who wants to improve their Diet with healthy Recipes.
+- Anyone who wants to improve their Diet with healthy Recipes.
+- Anyone who enjoys reading blogs and would like to contribute blogs to the site.

  <br/>